readytensor/rt_forecasting_moirai/README.md

 This is an implementation of the MOIRAI forecasting model using the Ready Tensor specifications.
 MOIRAI is a family of pretrained time series forecasting models based on language model architectures.
 For more information, see [MOIRAI](https://github.com/SalesforceAIResearch/uni2ts).

 This repository contains branches for each of the 3 models in the MOIRAI family.
 The branches are named `small`, `base` and `large`.
 To use a different model, switch to the corresponding branch.
-This branch (`main`) uses the `moirai-base` model (the default model).
+This branch (`main`) uses the `moirai-R-base` model (the default model).

 ## Project Description